Clint Frazier is about to make the Yankees even more interesting

 It was none other than Aaron Judge who looked lost just a year ago, striking out in half of his 84 at-bats.
 Because of that, there were more people, many more, who thought Judge would be a bust.
 There was no one who thought Judge would be the best player in baseball.

 Frazier is three years younger than Judge.
-He will make his debut at 22, while Judge was already 24 and had been to college.
-Judge’s attitude already seemed like a major leaguer's.
+He will make his debut at 22.
+Judge was already 24 and had been to college.
+Judge's attitude already seemed like a major leaguer's.

 Frazier is still learning.
 The expectations are high, because of all the players the Yankees acquired in their unloading before last July's trade deadline, Frazier was top of the marquee.
 He was the biggest piece in the trade of the Yankees' most valuable available player, reliever Andrew Miller.